 International Student: A student who is a citizen of another country.

-Calhoun Community College accepts international students seeking an F-1 international student visa who meet the academic, linguistic, and financial requirements necessary for admission into the College.
+Calhoun Community College accepts international students.
+International students holding an F-1 visa must meet specific academic, linguistic, and financial requirements necessary for admission into the College.

 Non-citizens of the United States who have been granted permanent residency status, deferred action status for childhood arrivals, or possess a valid United States Visa that permits post-secondary study as approved by the United States Citizenship and Immigration Services are eligible to be considered for admission to the College as well.
 Students not seeking a F-1 visa are exempt from the financial documentation requirement.
-International students are required to pay the out-of-state tuition rate.
+Students holding an F-1 visa are required to pay the out-of-state tuition rate.

 For unconditional admission and to be classified as degree eligible, applicants must have on file at the institution a completed paper application for admission, primary form of identification, and the following documents: